unicef/etools-datamart/CONTRIBUTING.md

 ### How to run tests

-Each time Etools data models changes, it's needed to rebuild the datamart models and the sql needed to run the tests
+Each time eTools data models changes, it's needed to rebuild the datamart models and the sql needed to run the tests

-run `db/update_etools_schema.sh` and follow provided steps
+    cd db
+    db/update_etools_schema.sh